 Racketware Sensor

-What if there was a way for you to accurately measure your swing?
-A way for you to record the angles and speed of you racket on impact with the ball?
-Well, there is!
+RacketWare's Sensor accurately measures your swings and your shots.
+It is a way for you to record the angles and speed of you racket on impact with the ball.

 The first thing I want to tell you is that all the information in the article is out of date!
 WHAT!
 But don’t worry, the basics are still as true now as they were when I tested the sensor.
 The difference is that version 2 is now available from their website racketware.co.uk.
 So things are even better.